Johnny Depp Claims Ex Amber Heard Shattered The Bones In His Finger By Throwing A Vodka Bottle At Him

-Johnny Depp and Amber Heard were married for only a brief time before splitting in 2016 and officially finalizing their high profile divorce in 2017.
+Johnny Depp and Amber Heard were married for only a brief time before splitting in 2016 and officially finalizing their high-profile divorce in 2017.
 Despite the fact that they’ve been divorced for two years now, the pair are still going at it every chance they get.
 Heard penned an article for the Washington Post in December of 2018 claiming that her ex-husband was abusive towards her.
 Now Depp is suing her for defamation.
 In shocking new claims, he says she was actually the abusive one in the relationship, according to Hollywood Life.

 In the lawsuit documents, Depp claims that in a particularly bad fight, Heard caused him to almost lose his finger.
 In a fit of rage, she allegedly threw a vodka bottle at the actor which hit him in the hand.
 The bones in his middle finger were shattered by the glass and he had to undergo surgery to reattach it.